With cold weather coming in Sandpoint, you may be wondering when you should cover your outdoor air conditioner. Of if you should even cover it at all.

 Cover Your Air Conditioner Before Severe Weather

-You can temporarily cover your air conditioner in the winter when you know a snowstorm is approaching.
-Snow and ice that accumulate inside your system can melt and refreeze, damaging condenser coils and decreasing efficiency.
+You can temporarily cover your air conditioner in the winter when you know a blizzard is approaching.
+Snow and ice that collect inside your AC can melt and refreeze, harming condenser coils and decreasing efficiency.

-Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your air conditioner if a severe storm is imminent in Sandpoint.
-Hail can severely damage your system’s exterior, altering efficiency.
+Although it’s not always possible to anticipate a hailstorm, you can temporarily cover your air conditioner if a bad storm is coming in Sandpoint.
+Hail can critically damage your system’s coils, altering efficiency.

 Related: How Severe Weather Can Lead to AC Repair

-Whether you have questions about heating and cooling or need air conditioning service, Age Heating & Cooling gives help.
+Whether you have questions about heating and cooling or need air conditioning service, Age Heating & Cooling provides aid.
 Give us a call at 208-603-2210 or schedule an appointment online.